City of Orland Residents

 The climate of Orland is characterized by hot, dry summers and moist, mild winters.
 Mean monthly temperature exceeds 75 degrees from June through September, with more than a few days in excess of 100 degrees.
 The environmental conditions of Glenn County are conducive to potentially adverse air quality conditions.
 The basin area traps pollutants between the two mountain ranges, which is exacerbated by a temperature inversion layer that traps air at lower levels.
 The winter climate is a mild 50 degree mean monthly temperature from December through March.
 Night temperatures can occasionally drop below freezing.
 The frost-free annual growing period is about 280 days.
 The rainy seasons extends from October through April, with average rainfall of approximately 20 inches.

-In the state legislature Orland is located in the 4th Senate District, represented by Republican Jim Nielsen, and in the 3rd Assembly District, represented by Republican Dan Logue.
-Federally, Orland is located in California's 3rd congressional district, and is represented by Democratic John Garamendi.
+In the state legislature Orland is located in the 4th Senate District, represented by Republican Jim Nielsen, and in the 3rd Assembly District, represented by Republican James Gallagher.
+Federally, Orland is located in California's 3rd Congressional District, and is represented by Democratic John Garamendi.